th1j5/ouroboros.rocks/content/en/blog/news/20201212-congestion-avoidance.md

 Congestion avoidance is in a very specific location in the Ouroboros
 architecture: at the ingest point of the network; it is the responsibility of the network, not the client application.
-In OSI-layer terminology, we could say it's in "Layer 3", not in "Layer 4".
+In OSI-layer terminology, we could say that in Ouroboros, it's in "Layer 3", not in "Layer 4".

 Congestion has to be dealt with for each individual traffic source/destination pair.
 In TCP this is called a connection, in